Vivienne Westwood, influential fashion maverick, dies at 81

 LONDON (AP) — Vivienne Westwood, an influential fashion maverick who played a key role in the punk movement, died Thursday at 81.

 Westwood’s eponymous fashion house announced her death on social media platforms, saying she died peacefully.
-A cause of death was not disclosed.
+A cause of death was not disclosed in the statement.

 Westwood’s fashion career began in the 1970s with the punk explosion, when her radical approach to urban street style took the world by storm.
 But she went on to enjoy a long career highlighted by a string of triumphant runway shows in London, Paris, Milan and New York.